SonetMiddleware/sonet-dao-backend/doc/interface.md

             "ballot_threshold": "xxxxx",
-            "items": "10%,20%,30%", // Various options for the proposal "results": "1,23,33", // Number of votes for each option "voter_type": 1 // 1: one address, one vote; 2: one NFT, one vote; 3: one SON, one vote }
+            "items": "10%,20%,30%", // Various options for the proposal "results": "1,23,33", // Number of votes for each option "voter_type": 1 // 1: one address(owned NFT), one vote; 2: one NFT, one vote; 3: one SON, one vote; 5: one TON, one vote; 6: one address, one vote
+      }
     ]
   }